 Player price changes in FPL signify when the ownership of a player significantly increases or decreases, to a level where their in-game value will either rise or fall by 0.1m.

-Most players will not be subject to price changes, and those who are, it is usually with good reason.
+Most players will not be subject to price changes, and for those who are, it is usually with good reason.

 Price changes add an extra dimension to the game, and make it a little more complicated to navigate, especially as many new players are unaware of them.